 Key Tenets of Communism

-- Classless Society: Communism envisions a society where class distinctions dissolve, and everyone contributes to their abilities and receives according to their needs.
+- Classless Society.
+Communism envisions a society where class distinctions dissolve, and everyone contributes to their abilities and receives according to their needs.

 Democratic Socialism: Balancing Social Programs with Democracy